How to add days to a date excluding the weekend? In Excel, one function exists to do the job without mistakes.

 Even if the first result looks correct, it isn't.
 The result is Monday but it should be Wednesday.
 If you add 3 work days to Friday, you must skip Saturday and Sunday.

-So in our example, we just have to use this formula to calculate our end dates.
+In our example, we simply have to write this formula to add days excluding the weekend

-Apply this to our worksheet and the following result in returned, appropriate for this region:
+Apply this to our worksheet and the following result is returned, appropriate for this region: